Hotels/Inns

 Cafes

-Baldrys in Grasmere: Dog friendly, lovely mismatched china cups and saucers and whopping cakes.
-Always warm and cosy.
+Baldrys in Grasmere: Right in the centre of the village, dog friendly, lovely mismatched china cups and saucers and huge, delicious cakes and light bites.
+Always warm, cosy and welcoming.

 Bluebird Cafe, Coniston: Right on the lake shore serving coffee, cakes and light meals.
 An outdoor seating area for warmer weather watching activity on the water.
 Dog friendly on the covered terrace.